freerange/site/soups/weeknotes/week-282.snip.markdown

 Back at GFRHQ on Wednesday evening we ran another [Show and Tell][] session.
 Luckily our shiny new Mac Mini and [Chromecast][] arrived just in time so that we could involve [James A][] from across the pond via a _live video link_.

-First up, [Tom Stuart][] talked about his experience of recording a screencast with Drew Neil of [Vimcasts][] fame.
+First up, [Tom Stuart][] talked about his experience of recording a screencast with [Drew Neil][] of [Vimcasts][] fame.
 I'm very jealous of how proficient at `vim` Tom has become in recent months, but being recorded working on a problem like this sight-unseen sounded very scary.

 He also showed us some of the JavaScript code he's been working on recently with [Nat Buckley][] which was commissioned by [Artangel][].
 The commission involves orchestrating a bunch of video and audio assets and they've achieved this using [backbone.js][] custom events and the [WebAudio API][].

 Lastly Tom showed us the tool chain he's using to write his upcoming e-book about [writing web apps in Ruby][ruby-web-app-ebook].
 I don't remember all the details, but he's [doing something clever][highlight-gist] with Ruby & [Pygments][] to add code syntax highlighting tags to his [DocBook][] markup.

+James A chipped in at this point to show us the latest design for the [Harmonia][] home page which I notice he has now deployed.
+James also mentioned a service he's been playing with called [Peek][] which allows you to see and hear a 5-minute video of a real person using your website.

-[Chris][] gave us a quick tour of his awesome [Roosmarks][] and [MoneyTracker][] projects, before talking in a bit more detail about his [Thames Time-Lapse][] project.
+Finally, [Chris][] gave us a quick tour of his awesome [Roosmarks][] and [MoneyTracker][] projects, before talking in a bit more detail about his [Thames Time-Lapse][] project.
 He's been using an old Android phone to capture photos from his flat which overlooks the Thames and then stitching the photos together to make time-lapse videos like [this one which includes a beautiful sunrise][sample-time-lapse-video].
 Chris has got some really interesting ideas for things to do with his photos and I'm looking forward to seeing the results!

 We then adjourned to [The Fox][] for a few more beers.
-People seemd to enjoy the evening and we've already planned the next one.
+People seemed to enjoy the evening and we've already planned the next one.

 Until next time.